spider-in-bathroom/Obsidian/publish/KhongPhaiNhen-Vault/Study/100 Jours 100 Phrases.md

 29. *Today has been a long day, a lot of work, a lot of study.
 But i couldn't rest in my room since i didn't have the energy to clean it after my dad moved my stuffs so i slept in my sister's room*

 30. *Since the prep for picture day is taking alot of my time, i couldn't find the time to lock in like i said on the first day of the week.
 Because of that i think will have to move the schedule to next week*

+31. *Today is just study then draw for the rest of the day, at this point i just want it to be over*

+32.